List of reptiles of Bulgaria: Family Anguidae

 Anguidae are a family of legless lizards distributed in the Northern Hemisphere.
 The group includes both egg-laying and viviparous species.
 There are 73 species in 10 genera, of which three species occur in Bulgaria.

 Family Gekkonidae

 Gekkonidae are a large family of small to mid-size geckos.
 They have global distribution with particular diversity in tropical areas.
-Gekkonidae include 1033 species in 51 genera, of which one species is found in Bulgaria.
+Gekkonidae include 1033 species in 51 genera, of which two species is found in Bulgaria.

 Family Lacertidae

 Lacertidae are a family of true lizards or wall lizards native to Europe, Asia and Africa.
 The European and Mediterranean species inhabit mainly forest and scrub habitats.
 There are 321 species in 37 genera, of which nine species occur in Bulgaria.

 Family Scincidae

 Scincidae are a cosmopolitan family occurring in a variety of habitats worldwide, apart from boreal and polar regions.
 With 1589 species, of which one is found in Bulgaria, Scincidae are among the most diverse lizard families.